 On the quieter stretch of Saray El Gezira Street in Zamalek, Pier 88 occupies a dining address that benefits from the island district's relative remove from Cairo's mainland density.
 The waterfront character of the neighbourhood shapes the dining atmosphere here, placing it within a category of Nile-adjacent restaurants where setting does significant work alongside the kitchen.

 Zamalek sits on a narrow island in the Nile, administratively part of Cairo but distinct in character from the sprawling city on either bank.
 Its streets carry European-era architecture, embassies, and a concentration of independent restaurants that draw from both the island's resident community and from visitors crossing over from Mohandessin and Garden City.
 The dining scene here has historically split between long-established neighbourhood institutions and newer entrants with more international framing.
-Pier 88, at 19 Saray El Gezira Street, sits on a road that runs close to the water, and that proximity to the Nile is part of what defines the category of restaurant it belongs to.
+Pier 88 is an Italian Fine Dining restaurant in Cairo, Egypt, at 19 Saray El Gezira St, 11511, Egypt.
+Its proximity to the Nile is part of what defines the category of restaurant it belongs to.

 What the Nile-Adjacent Dining Tradition Means in Practice